-Are you in search of a one of kind gift, a super cute decoration, or simply just a new fun project to make?
-Try a succulent pumpkin!
+Are you in search of a fall centerpiece for the thanksgiving table, a unique gift, or simply just a fun project to make?
+Try a succulent topped pumpkin!

-So if you’ve never made your own succulent pumpkin read below to see how!
+So if you’ve never made your own pumpkin topped with succulents, read below to see how!

 You can use any moss that you prefer, but I really like Super Moss Mountain Moss.
 I’ve used other types of moss, but this moss looks the most realistic to me.
 It is also easier to fluff, which makes it easier to work with.

-Continue that process until the entire top of the pumpkin is filled with moss.
+Continue that process until the entire top of the pumpkin is covered with moss.

 For a small pumpkin, I use 1-2 large or medium succulents, and 2-3 small succulents.

-Then you will need to use gardening shears or scissors to cut off all of the succulent stems, leaving only about 1/4 of an inch to be able to hot glue into the moss.
+Then use gardening shears or scissors to cut off all of the succulent stems, leaving only about 1/4 of an inch to be able to hot glue into the moss.

 On a large pumpkin, begin in the center of the pumpkin with your largest succulent, placing a dab of hot glue onto the stem and then sticking it into the moss.
-Hold in place until the glue is dry.
+Then hold it in place until the glue is dry.

-For a small pumpkin, I usually place my larger succulent just offset from the center, then my 2-3 smaller succulents to the sides.
+For a small pumpkin, I usually place my larger succulent just offset from the center as the focal point, then add my 2-3 smaller succulents to the side.

 Check to see if there are any spots where the hot glue shows.
 If there is, take small portions of stretched out moss and place it over the glue to hide it.

 Then your succulent pumpkin is complete!